kiwidamien/StackedTurtles/content/my_first_package/02_making_a_package_docstring.md

-Title: Making a Python Package 2
-Subtitle: An example using Roman Numerals II - writing docstrings
+Title: Making a Python Package II - writing docstrings
-Tags: python, engineering, package, best-practices
+Tags: python, engineering, package, best-practices, docstrings
 Date: 2019-01-01 20:00
 Category: Tools
 Summary: This is the second in a series of blog posts where we go through the process of taking a collection of functions and turn them into a deployable Python package.
 In this post, we add docstrings for our users to be able to understand what our package does.